nullivex/object-manage/README.md

 ### 0.7.0
 * Fixes #2 load and the constructor now accept multiple arguments rather than an array of objects.
 The previous would cause problems when passing an actual array to the object manager.
+This change breaks backwards compatibility and will require upgraded code that passes arrays of objects.
 * Added feature to print the topology of a managed object in an array of dot separated paths.
 Use `ObjectManage.getPaths()`